srhickma/padd/docs/docs/spec/ignorable.md

 Using ignorable terminal symbols adds ambiguity to a parse (proportional to the number of ignorable tokens in the lex), and thus makes parse recognition slower.
-Due to the preference for non-ignored terminals, parse trees using ignorable tokens must be weighted, which adds computational complexity to the parse tree construction phase as well.
+Due to the preference for non-ignored terminals, parse trees using ignorable tokens must be weighted, which adds computational complexity to the parse tree construction phase as well (even if no ignorable tokens are scanned).

 For these reasons, it is best to use ignorable tokens when such tokens occur relatively infrequently compared to other tokens (e.g. code comments).